-The Learning Machine provides qualifications based on the INGOT assessment model
+The Learning Machine (TLM) was established in 2006.
+TLM is an Awarding Organisation regulated by Ofqual.
+TLM provides qualifications based on the INGOT assessment model.

-- IT User, Computing, Building Information Modelling, Enterprise, Business Management, Food Safety, Additive Manufacture, Advanced Manufacturing (Rockets and Robots), Cyber Security and more to follow….
+- IT User, Computing, Building Information Modelling, Enterprise, Business Management, Food Safety, Advanced Manufacturing (Rockets and Robots), Cyber Security and more to follow….

 - Teacher assessors with the flexibility to assess directly to broad criteria.